The North Star (anti-slavery newspaper)

-The North Star was a nineteenth-century anti-slavery newspaper published from the Talman Building in Rochester, New York, by abolitionist Frederick Douglass.
+The North Star was a nineteenth-century anti-slavery newspaper published from the Talman Building in Rochester, New York, by abolitionists Martin Delany and Frederick Douglass.
 The paper commenced publication on December 3, 1847, and ceased as The North Star in June 1851, when it merged with Gerrit Smith's Liberty Party Paper (based in Syracuse, New York) to form Frederick Douglass' Paper.
 At the time of the Civil War, it was Douglass' Monthly.

 The North Star's slogan was: "Right is of no Sex—Truth is of no Color—God is the Father of us all, and all we are Brethren."

 Inspiration

 In 1846, Frederick Douglass was first inspired to publish The North Star after subscribing to The Liberator, a weekly newspaper published by William Lloyd Garrison.
 The Liberator was a newspaper established by Garrison and his supporters founded upon moral principles.
 The North Star title was a reference to the directions given to runaway slaves trying to reach the Northern states and Canada: "Follow the North Star."
 Figuratively, Canada was also "the north star."

 Like The Liberator, The North Star published weekly and was four pages long.
-It sold by subscription of $2 per year to more than 4,000 readers in the United States, Europe, and the Caribbean.
+It was sold by subscription of $2 per year to more than 4,000 readers in the United States, Europe, and the Caribbean.
 The first of its four pages focused on current events concerning abolitionist issues.

-The Garrisonian Liberator was founded upon the notion that the Constitution was fundamentally pro-slavery and that the Union ought to be dissolved.
+The Garrisonian Liberator was founded upon the notion that the Constitution was regarded fundamentally pro-slavery and that the Union ought to be dissolved.
 Douglass disagreed but supported the nonviolent approach to the emancipation of slaves by education and moral suasion.
 Under the guidance of the abolitionist society, Douglass became well acquainted with the pursuit of the emancipation of slaves through a New England religious perspective.
 Garrison had earlier convinced the Massachusetts Anti-Slavery Society to hire Douglass as an agent, touring with Garrison and telling audiences about his experiences as a slave.
 Douglass worked with another abolitionist, Martin R. Delany, who traveled to lecture, report, and generate subscriptions to The North Star.

 Editorial perspective and breadth

-Douglass's thoughts toward political inaction changed when he attended the National Convention of Colored Citizens, an antislavery convention in Buffalo, New York, in August 1843.
+Douglass's thoughts toward political inaction changed when he attended the National Convention of Colored Citizens, the antislavery convention in Buffalo, New York, in August 1843.
 One of the many speakers present at the convention was Henry Highland Garnet.
 Formerly a slave in Maryland, Garnet was a Presbyterian minister who supported violent action against slaveholders.
 Garnet's demands of independent action addressed to the American slaves remained one of the leading issues of change for Douglass.